-A rain garden is a simple and cost-effective way of reducing the amount of water that rushes off your property during storm events.
-This low maintenance garden can be easily created by redirecting the rainwater from your rooftop, via eavestroughs and downspouts.
+A rain garden is an area created by redirecting the rainwater from your rooftop, via eavestroughs and downspouts.
+It is a simple, cost-effective and low maintenance way of reducing the amount of water that rushes off your property during storm events.

-Rain gardens are designed to collect the few centimetres of water during a rain event and allow that water to slowly seep back into the ground.
+Rain gardens are designed to collect water during a rain event and allow that water to slowly seep back into the ground.
 Your rain garden will rarely need to be watered, because most of the water it needs will come during regular rain events.
 A rain garden can be planted with any type of vegetation to help facilitate absorption and transpiration.
 Native wildflowers, grasses, and shrubs are recommended because they are adapted to local climate and environmental conditions.
 They respond well with very little maintenance and are resistant to most diseases and insects which occur in Niagara.
 They are also the plants that local wildlife, such as birds and butterflies prefer.
-Finally, there is a large diversity of native plants to choose from in Niagara, which can add colour and aesthetic value to your property.
+There is a large diversity of native plants to choose from in Niagara, which can add colour and aesthetic value to your property.

 Rain gardens are capable of capturing 30% more rainwater than regular turf grass.
 The plants intercept rainwater, allowing it to slowly seep into the ground.
-In addition, this process of water filtration improves baseflow and groundwater recharge.
+This water filtration process improves baseflow and groundwater recharge.